Team Workspace Provisioning

 Automatic Provisioning

-If your tenant has service account credentials configured, MeetLoyd provisions the workspace automatically during team first-start (Phase 3.5):
+If your tenant has service account credentials configured, MeetLoyd provisions the workspace automatically during team first-start:

 - Creates four standard folders: Reports, Working, Shared, Archive